FRECKLL: Full and Reduced Exoplanet Chemical Kinetics distiLLed

-For the reduced scheme, the best-fit spectrum is at most wavelengths able to reproduce the observations, but we observe large discrepancies at certain bands.
-For instance, the 3.6$\mu$m methane band is not well fitted by the reduced scheme, which, in our case, predicts too much methane.
-Due to the lack of flexibility and the assumptions introduced by self-consistent chemistry, the reduced scheme is likely unable to deduce the abundance of CH$_4$ without affecting the other important molecules of the atmosphere.
+For the reduced network, the best-fit spectrum is at most wavelengths able to reproduce the observations, but we observe large discrepancies at certain bands.
+For instance, the 3.6~$\mu$m methane band is not well fitted by the reduced network, which, in our case, predicts too much methane.
+With an absence of photolysis reactions, the model lacks enough flexibility to compensate and deduce the correct abundance of CH$_4$ without affecting the other important molecules of the atmosphere.
 This is confirmed in Figure \ref{fig:diseq-prof}.
 In most cases, the true value in this atmosphere is outside the 1$\sigma$ predictions of the reduced retrievals.
-The metallicity, for instance is found to be about Z = 6 when the input metallicity was solar (Z = 1).
-This is problematic as this could lead to incorrect interpretations, especially as such parameter is commonly used to link atmospheric composition to planetary formation \citep{Oberg_2011, Moses_2013, Madhu_2016, Line_2021}.
+The metallicity, for instance, is found to be about Z = 6 when the input metallicity was solar (Z = 1).
+This is problematic as this could lead to incorrect interpretations, especially as such a parameter is commonly used to link atmospheric composition to planetary formation \citep{Oberg_2011, Moses_2013, Madhu_2016, Line_2021}.